 The History Department provides students with historical thinking skills that will aid them in their understanding of primary and secondary source research.
 These courses challenge students academically while preparing them for competitive colleges.
 Encouraging independent research and higher thought processes, teachers incorporate group-centered learning activities to test student knowledge, engage students in the learning process, and encourage creativity among individuals.

-World History I (Early Human history to 1500) chronicles the human experience around the globe from prehistory in ancient India, China, the Fertile Crescent, and along the Nile, up to the European Age of Exploration.
-Students will learn about global interactions between peoples and cultures, with particular emphasis on migration, warfare, religion, the arts, politics, and trade.
-Over the course of the year, students will be asked to think critically about these and other issues, and in the process develop important intellectual and analytical tools from structuring an argument and academic composition to research and oral presentation skills.
+Students explore World History in grades 9 and 10 through the lens of recurring themes from the rise and fall of civilizations past and present.
+During the first year, students chronicle the human experience around the globe from prehistory in ancient India, China, the Fertile Crescent and along the Nile, up to the European Age of Exploration.
+Students examine global interactions between peoples and cultures, with particular emphasis on migration, warfare, religion, the arts, politics, and trade.
+Over the course of the year, students think critically about these and other issues, and in the process, develop important intellectual and analytical tools from structuring an argument and academic composition to research and oral presentation skills.